 Directors are encouraged to own shares in the Company.
-All Directors are currently shareholders, with the exception of Glen Suarez who was appointed after the financial year end.
+All Directors are currently shareholders.

 Fixed fee element

 The Board reviews the quantum of Directors' fees each year to ensure that this is in line with the level of Directors' fees for other investment trusts of similar size and complexity.